Loading...

 - The harm described is environmental or social in nature.

-If a complaint meets these conditions, SECU proceeds to a full compliance review.
+If a complaint meets these conditions, SECU proceeds to a compliance review.
 If it does not, SECU will notify the complainant with a written explanation.

 SRM: Will determine whether the complaint meets its criteria by verifying that: